 González-Maeso et al (2007) Hallucinogens recruit specific cortical 5-HT(2A) receptor-mediated signaling pathways to affect behavior.
 PLoS One 53 439 PMID: 17270739

 Do you know of a great paper that uses (-)-Quinpirole hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for (-)-Quinpirole hydrochloride